Counselling & Psychotherapy

 How do I know if counselling / psychotherapy can help me?

-If you’re ready to work on the problems that are bothering you, then counselling / psychotherapy may help you!
+If you’re ready to work on the challenges that are bothering you, then counselling or psychotherapy may help you!

 Do I address my mental health, my addiction or both?

-Studies have shown that addressing both concerns at the same time is the best practice, and produces the highest success rate.
-Including a counsellor/psychotherapist, who is experienced in guiding clients to a healthier lifestyle, will increase your likelihood of recovery tremendously.
+Studies have shown that addressing both mental health and addictions concerns at the same time is the best practice, and produces the highest success rate.
+Including a counsellor or psychotherapist, who is experienced in guiding clients to a healthier lifestyle, will increase your likelihood of recovery tremendously.

 How do I help a family member or a friend?

 Mental health and addictions affect everyone involved, and everyone deserves to receive support throughout the process.
-We receive referrals from family and friends seeking support for a loved one.
-We can help provide support in addressing the families concerns, or we can provide individual support for the family members.
+We receive referrals from family and friends seeking support for a loved one, as well as themselves.
+We can help provide support in addressing the concerns from all parties in a safe, neutral group setting; or provide individual support for friends and family members.

 What happens in my first session?

 Our first meeting is a casual session beginning with an informal intake interview.
-We’ll discuss the problem we’re trying to solve, as well as any contributing factors and then develop a plan to move forward.
+We’ll discuss the current challenges you’re facing as well as any contributing factors and then develop a plan to move forward.

 What can I expect at follow-up sessions?

-Follow-up sessions are used to re-evaluate the problem, the solutions given, and to implement other options if necessary.
-There’s always a certain amount of trial and error involved in finding the right solution for a particular problem.
+Follow-up sessions are used to re-evaluate concerns, progress on goals, and to implement other options as necessary.
+There’s always a certain amount of trial and error involved in finding the solutions and techniques that work best for you.

 How many sessions will I need to solve my problem?